Tomato Pie

 Instructions

-- 5Roll out puff pastry between 2 sheets of parchment paper to about 10x10”.
-Remove parchment paper and drape over a 9-inch glass pie pan.
+- 4Roll out the puff pastry between two sheets of parchment paper to approximately 10×10 inches.
+Remove the parchment and drape the pastry over a 9-inch glass pie pan, allowing edges to hang over the sides.

 Nutrition — Per Serving